kenshaw/hilink/README.md

 Note that a hilink device can be put into "debug" mode which then exposes a number of standard `/dev/ttyUSB*` that can then be used to send AT commands.
 This can be done by using this API or by using the `usb_modeswitch` command line tool.
-Please see [GoDoc API](http://godoc.org/github.com/knq/hilink) or the `usb_modeswitch` manpage.
+Please see [Go ref](http://pkg.go.dev/github.com/kenshaw/hilink) or the `usb_modeswitch` manpage.

 ## USB Modeswitching